Working Capital Cycles: How to Improve Your Business's Cycle

 Conclusion: Make Sure Your Team Understands the Working Capital Cycle

 A crucial aspect of running a business is managing when and how money comes and goes from your company’s bank account.
-It isn’t enough to know that you’re making a profit.
-Your revenues may exceed expenses, but it doesn’t account for how long customers take to pay.
+It isn’t enough to know that you’re making a profit; your revenues may exceed accrued expenses, but it doesn’t account for how long customers take to pay.
 In the meantime, you still need cash to pay your suppliers and employees, service debt, and keep the lights on.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.